symfony/symfony-docs/book/installation.rst

 to learn about what sample code was included with your distribution and how you can remove it later.

-If you're new to Symfony, join us in the ":doc:`page_creation`", where you'll learn how to create pages, change configuration, and do everything else you'll need in your new application.
+If you're new to Symfony2, join us in the ":doc:`page_creation`", where you'll learn how to create pages, change configuration, and do everything else you'll need in your new application.